2025 Baltimore Ravens season: Week 11: Baltimore Ravens 23, Cleveland Browns 16

-Although the Ravens entered the game as more than touchdown favorites, the Browns kept it close throughout.
-On 4th-and-1 with 2:31 remaining, Mark Andrews ran 35 yards for the go-ahead touchdown, securing the victory for Baltimore.
-This marked the Ravens’ first sweep of the Browns since the 2020 season, improving Baltimore to 5–5 on the year and 39–15 all-time against Cleveland.
-The Ravens also spoiled Shedeur Sanders’ debut; he finished 4-of-16 with an interception and a 13.5 passer rating.
+Although the Ravens entered the game as more than a touchdown favorite, the Browns led for much of the game.
+After tying the game at 16–16 with two field goals in the fourth quarter, Mark Andrews ran for a 35-yard go-ahead touchdown on a trick play on 4th-and-1 with 2:31 remaining, giving the Ravens the lead.
+The Browns attempted to make a comeback drive, but turned the ball over on downs after failing to convert a 4th-and-5 from the Baltimore 25-yard line with 0:57 remaining, securing the victory for Baltimore.
+This marked the Ravens’ first sweep of the Browns since the 2020 season, improving Baltimore's record to 5–5 on the year and 39–15 all-time against Cleveland.
+The Ravens also spoiled Shedeur Sanders’ debut; he finished 4-of-16 with an interception and a 13.5 passer rating after coming into the game in the third quarter due to Dillon Gabriel suffering an injury.
+He was also sacked twice as the Browns went scoreless in the second half.

-Mark Andrews became the Ravens’ career leader in receiving yards (5,806), surpassing wide receiver Derrick Mason’s previous franchise record of 5,777.
+Mark Andrews also became the Ravens’ career leader in receiving yards (5,806) during the game, surpassing wide receiver Derrick Mason’s previous franchise record of 5,777.